survex: an R package for explaining machine learning survival models: Introduction

 Survival analysis focuses on the estimation of time-to-event distributions while considering the effects of censoring.
 Over time, this field has witnessed substantial progress, initially driven by conventional statistical approaches like the Cox proportional hazards model \citep{cph}.
 However, inherent limitations and challenges within this domain have spurred the integration of machine learning methodologies, introducing enhanced performance and flexibility \citep{survml-survey}.
 This convergence of statistics and machine learning is particularly evident in the R programming language \citep{R}, where various frameworks have been developed to facilitate the application of both traditional statistical models and modern machine learning techniques for survival analysis tasks.

 Despite the promising potential of integrating machine learning into biomedical research and healthcare, the opaque nature of black-box models has raised valid concerns \citep{iml-healthcare}.
-In response, harnessing interpretable machine learning and explainable artificial intelligence methods has emerged as a viable solution \citep{ema, iml-molnar}, including software packages in R \citep{dalex,iml}.
+In response, interpretable machine learning and explainable artificial intelligence methods has emerged as a viable solution \citep{ema, iml-molnar}, including software packages in R \citep{dalex,iml}.
 However, these software packages cannot handle censoring and do not provide explanations for survival models.
-To fill this gap, we propose \textbf{survex} as an innovative solution to combine predictive power and transparency.
-It provides comprehensive explanations for entire models and individual predictions, alongside performance measures and a unified prediction interface.
+To fill this gap, we propose \textbf{survex} as an innovative solution that provides comprehensive explanations for entire models and individual predictions, alongside performance measures and a unified prediction interface.
 Operating within the R environment, \textbf{survex} supports numerous packages with survival models while maintaining flexibility to integrate others.
 By integrating explanations into the modeling and analysis process, \textbf{survex} aspires to empower stakeholders, particularly in critical domains like healthcare, with a deeper understanding of the model's predictions and underlying rationales, ultimately promoting trust and informed decision-making.